Tag: robert frost

 Acquainted with the Night

-Acquainted with the Night by Robert Browning I have been one acquainted with the night.
+Acquainted with the Night by Robert Frost I have been one acquainted with the night.
 I have walked out in rain and back in rain.
 I have outwalked the furthest city light.
 I have looked down the saddest city lane.…

 Stopping By Woods on a Snowy Evening